+OpenStreetMap Where is this?
+Reverse Directions Welcome to OpenStreetMap!
+OpenStreetMap is a map of the world, created by people like you and free to use under an open license.
+Hosting is supported by UCL, Bytemark Hosting, and other partners.
 Why Earthquake-Resistant Cell Phone Towers Are Worth the Money - Pacific Standard Last week, Los Angeles became the first American city to require that new cell phone towers be built to withstand an earthquake.
 Previously, cell towers only needed to be able to resist falling (and killing people) during a quake, the Los Angeles Times reports.
 This new law is a reflection of changing times.
 The last major California earthquake was in the Northridge neighborhood of Los Angeles, in 1994.

 Flightradar24.com - Live Flight Tracker!
 In order to save data consumption Flightradar24 web page times out after 30 minutes.
 Please reload the web page to get another 30 minutes. or get a Flightradar24 Premium subscription and Flightradar24.com will not time-out again!
 Stark Photos Show Nepal’s Heritage Sites Before and After the Quake Historical Monuments after the earthquake at Kathmandu Durbar Square.
 Image by Ajaya Manandhar.
 Copyright Demotix (25/4/2015) The earthquake that shook Nepal on April 25 has claimed more than 7,000 lives and injured twice as many people.
 Around 8 million people have been affected with at least 2 million displaced.
 Besides the human casualties and property damage in the billions, the earthquake devastated world-renowned monuments—many of them World Heritage Sites.

 Gheorghe Marmureanu: “Something is wrong!
 There are too many strong earthquakes” The Earth is shaking!
 Scientists find no explanation to the 39 earthquakes that rocked the planet in just two days.
 “Something is wrong!
 There are too many strong earthquakes” believes Romania’s top seismologist, Gheorghe Marmureanu, who finds the latest Indonesian quake very unusual.The series of tremors debuted with the two big quakes (8.6 and 8.2 on the Richter scale) that rocked Indonesia these days.
 Just hours later, three more earthquakes panicked Mexico (7, 6.9 and 6.2 on the Richter scale).
-2011 Tōhoku earthquake and tsunami The 2011 earthquake off the Pacific coast of Tōhoku (東北地方太平洋沖地震, Tōhoku-chihō Taiheiyō Oki Jishin) was a magnitude 9.0 (Mw) undersea megathrust earthquake off the coast of Japan that occurred at 14:46 JST (05:46 UTC) on Friday 11 March 2011, with the epicentre approximately 70 kilometres (43 mi) east of the Oshika Peninsula of Tōhoku and the hypocenter at an underwater depth of approximately 30 km (19 mi).
-The earthquake is also often referred to in Japan as the Great East Japan earthquake (東日本大震災, Higashi nihon daishinsai)[fn 1] and is also known as the 2011 Tōhoku earthquake, the Great Sendai Earthquake, the Great Tōhoku Earthquake, and the 3.11 earthquake.
+2011 Tōhoku earthquake and tsunami The 2011 earthquake off the Pacific coast of Tōhoku (東北地方太平洋沖地震, Tōhoku-chihō Taiheiyō Oki Jishin) was a magnitude 9.0–9.1 (Mw) undersea megathrust earthquake off the coast of Japan that occurred at 14:46 JST (05:46 UTC) on Friday 11 March 2011, with the epicentre approximately 70 kilometres (43 mi) east of the Oshika Peninsula of Tōhoku and the hypocenter at an underwater depth of approximately 29 km (18 mi).
+The earthquake is often referred to in Japan as the Great East Japan Earthquake (東日本大震災, Higashi nihon daishinsai)[fn 1] and is also known as the 2011 Tōhoku earthquake, the Great Sendai Earthquake, the Great Tōhoku Earthquake, and the 3.11 earthquake.
 Earthquake The main earthquake was preceded by a number of large foreshocks, with hundreds of aftershocks reported.
 Geology Tōhoku earthquake and aftershocks from 11 to 14 March Hypocentral region boundaries (Source: The Japanese Headquarters for Earthquake Research Promotion)